Muzammil-Elahi/Personal-website/README.md

 # Personal-website
 Website about me as a new graduate and why I'm the ideal candidate.
-This is my first project to improve my software developement skills front-end in particular.
+This is my first project to improve my software developement skills starting with web dev.